fortrabbit/blog/how-to-detect-and-fix-a-hacked-php-website.md

 author: fl
 title: How to detect and fix a hacked PHP website
 naviTitle: Fix a hacked PHP website
-intro: Got powned?
+intro: Got pwned?
 Regain control.
 lead: Regain control and kick evildoers out.
 Actionable tips for web developers on how to clean a compromised website.
-This is the no-nonsense human-to-human edition.
+This is the human-to-human edition.
 wip: true
 figure:
   src: hacked-poster.png
   # emoji: 😨
   # color: rgba(10, 60, 200, 1)
   # textColor: rgba(255, 190, 1, 1)
-  # text: Got powned?
+  # text: Got pwned?
 Keep a cool head.
 # figure:
 #   emoji: 👹 👹 👹
 #   color: rgba(165, 0, 0, 1)